-These objects are not intended to be instantiated on their own, and this module should not import from any other autopilot module no undorecoro all cane(input) prefs used to be 'ALLCAPS' instead of 'ALL CAPS'. no_underscore_all_caps(input) picis used to be ALLCARS Instead of ALL_CARS.
+These objects are not intended to be instantiated on their own, and this module should not import from any other autopilot module no_underscore_all_caps(input) prefs used to be 'ALLCAPS' instead of 'ALL_CAPS'.

-Autopilot_Type Root autopilot model for types Autopilot_Pref Root autopilot model for prefs Autopilot_Object([id]) Meta-object for autopilot object types no\underscore\all\caps(input: str) $\rightarrow$ str prefs used to be 'ALLCAPS' instead of 'ALL\CAPS'.
+Autopilot_Type Root autopilot model for types Autopilot_Pref Root autopilot model for prefs Autopilot_Object([id]) Meta-object for autopilot object types prefs used to be 'ALLCAPS' instead of 'ALL_CAPS'.
 In general, these should be considered degenerate, and no future prefs should be declared that depend on the presence of the underscore.